 This means that the equity in the property on purchase (in other words the market value less the mortgage total) needs to meet a minimum figure, typically £200,000 or £300,000.

 This requirement is impractical for many properties outside of the south-east of the country.

 The theory is that sufficient equity allows the borrower to ‘downsize’ at a later date selling their home and buying a less expensive one elsewhere with the equity released.

 Maximum loan to value

-Where interest only is being used, lenders limit the loan to value of the mortgage.
-Typically a lender will advance up to 50% of the property value on an interest only basis.
+Where an interest-only mortgage agreement is used, lenders limit the loan to value of the mortgage.
+Typically a lender will advance up to 50% of the property value on an interest-only basis.

-Part and Part lending is an arrangement whereby an element of your mortgage is an interest only basis , balance being on a capital repayment basis.
+Part and Part lending is an arrangement whereby an element of your mortgage is an interest-only basis, the balance being on a capital repayment basis.

 It is common today for lenders to request that borrowers have a minimum personal income in order to obtain interest only lending.

 These limits vary, but are typically well above average income, for example, perhaps £75,000 or £100,000.

 This makes interest only lending unobtainable for the majority of the population.